 People who need to have treatment within 10 minutes are categorised as having an imminently life-threatening condition.

-People in this category are suffering from a critical illness or in very severe pain.
-People with serious chest pains, difficulty in breathing or severe fractures are included in this category.
+People in this category could be suffering from severe chest pains, difficulty in breathing or severe fractures.

 People who need to have treatment within 30 minutes are categorised as having a potentially life-threatening condition.

-People in this category are suffering from severe illness, bleeding heavily from cuts, have major fractures or are severely dehydrated.
+People in this category could have moderately severe pain requiring strong pain relief, heavy bleeding from cuts, major fractures or are severely dehydrated.

 People who need to have treatment within one hour are categorised as having a potentially serious condition.